BlaT2512/HydroSoil/README.md

 When prompted for password, enter `HydroSoil123`

-Once this is set up, change the device's hostname to `soilsystemmainunit` Reboot the device.
+Once this is set up, change the device's hostname to `hydrosoilmainunit`

+Reboot the device.

 # Changelog & planned upcoming changes